Today we’re talking about Bullet Journal printables and answering your most burning questions on the best way to use them in your BuJo.

 Printables are a great addon to your Bullet Journal!
-They can help you in many ways to use your journal on maximum and keep it pretty.
-How to use printables?
-How to make sure they fit the page?
-I’ll answer all your questions in my post below!
+They can help you in many ways to use your journal to maximum and keep it pretty.

 What Are Bullet Journal Printables?